How To Get the Best Backup Internet for Your Budget

 - Portable 5G home internet from T-Mobile Away (easy but expensive)

-- Mobile hotspots from cell phone providers (affordable if you have a standalone device)
+- Mobile hotspot devices from cell phone providers (affordable if you have a standalone device)

 - Provider hotspot access from Spectrum and Xfinity (free or cheap, if you’re in the service area)